From brick and mortar to digital membership: How Topstitch Makers grew a five-figure virtual business in less than a year

 “I just want people to feel like there’s something exciting happening right now.
 And that’s what we’ve been able to do. ”

-Today, Leigh’s Mighty Network, Topstitch Makers, is home to over 900 garment sewers and counting.
-Access to the community is priced at $4.99 per month, and once in, members have the option to scale up with a variety of premium groups and courses.
-The latter includes pre-recorded how-tos like Beginner Essentials, priced at $19.99, and live sewing intensives like the Knits Activewear Wardrobe Series, priced at $399.99.
+Today, Leigh’s Mighty Network, Topstitch Makers, is home to over 500 garment sewers and counting.
+Community access is $4.99 and a second tier to attend live instructor guided sewalongs is $29 per month.
+Both tiers include access to purchase additional courses such as Beginner Essentials, priced at $19.99, and live sewing intensives like the Anorak Jacket Series, priced at $195.

 Topstitch Makers’ virtual events are aplenty too, with Leigh hosting virtual sip and sews every Wednesday to help foster connections between her members—a group that is increasingly far reaching.
 “Even though it’s stressful and hard to be at home for this long, it’s going really well,” Leigh says.
 “And it’s also remarkable to be able to meet with people in other countries and cities.”

 “In our sewing studio in Atlanta, we had six seats.
 Those classes would fill up, but mostly with local people.
 Now, we have sewing classes with people attending from the UK, Canada, Australia, everywhere.
 It’s really opened things up in ways I was never expecting.”